Rudd-O/qubes-shared-folders/README.md

   requires neither other equipment nor a LAN to work properly.
-  Furthermore, since NAS solutions obligate you to setup and manage authentication and authorization for specific folders, this ends up discouraging you from setting "one share + one mount per qube", which reduces your overall security.
+  Furthermore, since NAS solutions obligate you to setup and manage authentication and authorization for specific folders, this ends up discouraging you from adopting "one share + one mount per qube", which reduces your overall security.
+Plus, if a qube with access to the share is compromised, then the whole NAS may be attacked from the compromised qube.

+For comparison:

+* `diod` raw C language line count: *40 thousand*
+* `samba` raw C / C++ language line count: **over 2 million**
+* NFS' line count is homework for the reader.

 ## Security considerations